mrdink/grunt-wp-scratch-child/root/README.md

 # {%= title %}

+## Child Theme Development

+This child theme will need the parent theme in the same themes directory to be able to compile the CSS.
+Copy the _settings.scss into `/sass`.
+This file will override any Sass settings in main.scss.
+For any additional styles, use `sass/style.scss`.

 ## Development

 Enable "Live Reload" under Advanced in the theme customizer to turn on livereload.js for development with grunt.